The best free standing punching bag is an invaluable asset for anyone looking to train at home.

 It’s worth noting that if you’re a larger male looking to work on your kicks, a larger self standing bag will be more suitable.
 This is because a larger bag will be heavier and therefore harder to move and knock over.

-The best free standing punching bags will have a solid and wide base that should help keep it in place.
+The top free standing punching bags will have a solid and wide base that should help keep it in place.

 What To Look For In The Best Free Standing Punching Bags

-When looking to purchase a free standing heavy bag, you should keep an eye out for the follow aspects:
+When looking to purchase a new heavy bag, you should keep an eye out for the follow aspects:

 Size & Weight